simpledevio/js-training-grounds/src/content/docs/guides/react.md

 }
 ```

-Next, import that file inside HelloWorld.jsx.
+Next, import that file inside `HelloWorld.jsx`.
 Then, use a ternary operator with the className prop to toggle the class.
 Also, add an onClick prop with an inline function that toggles the isActive state variable.

 ```jsx title="HelloWorld.jsx" {2} "className={isActive ? 'red' : ''}" "onClick={() => setIsActive(!isActive)}"
 import { useState } from 'react';